-The London-based High Court said Wednesday that Corinna Larsen, a Danish-German businesswoman long linked to Spain’s former king, had asked for a restraining order against Juan Carlos and compensation for damages for his alleged harassment.
+The public relations firm representing Corinna Larsen, a Danish-German businesswoman long linked to Spain's former king, confirmed Wednesday that she had asked a London court for a restraining order against Juan Carlos and compensation for damages for his alleged harassment.

 The former king’s lawyer didn't immediately respond to a request for comment by The Associated Press, but he has repeatedly defended Juan Carlos’ innocence during the ongoing financial scandal that earned the suspicions of investigators in Switzerland and Spain.

 Swiss prosecutors are looking at the transfer of several million euros given to Juan Carlos by Saudi Arabia’s late King Abdullah.
 The former Spanish monarch later transferred a part of that sum to Larsen, who reportedly lives in London, in what investigators suspect was an attempt to hide it from authorities.
 It appears that Larsen's reluctance to return the money to Juan Carlos is the cause of their current animosity.

 Juan Carlos, 83, abdicated to his son, Felipe VI, in 2014.
 Since then his reputation as a leader of Spain’s democratic transition following the dictatorship of Gen. Francisco Franco has been tarnished by this and other scandals.